Casus irreducibilis: The three cases of the discriminant

 This case was called casus irreducibilis, because complex numbers were not known in the 16th century and the computation of the roots could not be reduced to the computation of square and cube roots.
-Using Galois theory, it has been shown in the 19th century that, if the polynomial is also irreducible over the rational numbers, the roots cannot be expressed in terms of real square and cube roots.
+Using Galois theory, it was shown in the 19th century that, if the polynomial has rational coefficients and is irreducible over the rational numbers, the roots cannot be expressed in terms of real square and cube roots.
 (If the polynomial is reducible over the rational numbers, one of the roots is rational and the two others can be expressed in terms of a square root.)

 Formal statement and proof

-More generally, suppose that F is a formally real field, and that p(x) ∈ F[x] is a cubic polynomial, irreducible over F, but having three real roots (roots in the real closure of F).
-Then casus irreducibilis states that it is impossible to express a solution of p(x) = 0 by radicals with real radicands.
+More generally, suppose that F is a formally real field, and that p(x) ∈ F[x] is a cubic polynomial, irreducible over F, but having three real roots (roots in a real closure R of F).
+Then casus irreducibilis states that it is impossible to express a solution of p(x) = 0 by radicals in R.